Schalvin/projet_court_blast/README.md

 # Search parameters

-Currently, the search parameters can be changer in the blast.py script in the 7 to 14 first lines of the code
+Currently, the search parameters can be changed in the blast.py script in the 7 to 14 first lines of the code

 # Output